-, ,

 Section 3(1) duty not admitted

 Year by KSERC (Rs. in crore)

 2003-04 51.53

 2004-05 54.98

 2005-06 63.26

 2006-07 71.78

 2007-08 77.54

 2008-09 74.47

 2009-10 80.79

 2010-11 84.42

 2011-12 93.31

 2012-13 96.97

 Total 749.15

-- 30. The regulatory practice mandates allowance of an expense if incurred prudently.
-Hon'ble Commission may be aware that, KSEB has no business other than the regulated business of electricity distribution.
+- The regulatory practice mandates allowance of an expense if incurred 26. prudently.
+Hon'ble Commission may be aware that.
+KSEB has no business other than the regulated business of electricity distribution.
 KSEB cannot find an alternate means to meet this expense.
 KSEBL has always felt that disallowing section 3(1) duty is against the provision of the Electricity Act-2003 that, SERC's should have to ensure reasonable return to the utilities after meeting expenses including taxes and duties.
 If the section 3(1) duty is not allowed as an expense, the commercial viability of the utility will be affected.
 Hon'ble Commission may have the option to allow higher return to KSEB so that the net return after meeting section 3(1) duty shall be 15.50 % of the equity.
-As per the provisions of the Electricity Act-2003, Hon'ble Commission is empowered to ensure financial sustainability of KSEBL as a Distribution Utility and with the statutory powers available; the matter of disallowance of section 3(1) duty is being raised again for reconsideration. - 31.
-KSEB has raised this matter before the Hon'ble Supreme Court of India, which is pending disposal as of date.
+As per the provisions of the Electricity Act-2003, Hon'ble Commission is empowered to ensure financial sustainability of KSEBL as a Distribution Utility and with the statutory powers available; the matter of disallowance of section 3(1) duty is being raised again for reconsideration. - 27.
+It is further submitted that considering the financial implication of the disallowance, KSEB had filed a second appeal before the Hon'ble Supreme Court of India, which is pending disposal as of date.

-(v) Disallowed the Depreciation by Rs 135.40 crore for the FY 2011-12.
+IV.
+Disallowed the Depreciation by Rs 163.13 crore for the FY 2012-13

-32. Hon'ble Commission may kindly note that KSEBL as per its submission has worked out gross depreciation as per CERC rates with due regard to the age of asset after excluding depreciation on consumer contribution applicable for the creation of fixed assets.
+28. Hon'ble Commission may kindly note that KSEBL as per its submission has worked out gross depreciation as per CERC rates with due regard to the age of asset after excluding depreciation on consumer contribution applicable for the creation of fixed assets.
 However, Hon'ble Commission has ordered to disallow depreciation attributable to OYEC charges also, which may kindly be reviewed.

-(vi) Disallowance of employee cost
+V. Disallowance of employee cost

-33. Hon'ble APTEL in the judgment in Appeal No. 1 and 19 of 2013 has directed the Hon'ble Commission as follows:
+29. Hon'ble APTEL in the judgment in Appeal No. 1 and 19 of 2013 has directed the Hon'ble Commission as follows: